Beyond the Field-of-View: Enhancing Scene Visibility and Perception with Clip-Recurrent Transformer: Methodology

 \subsection{Explicit Propagation with Optical Flow}

 Our proposed \emph{Explicit Flow-guided Feature Propagation} module consists of three stages (see Fig.~\ref{fig:overview}(a)): optical flow completion, warping layer, and deformable compensation.
 As previously shown in~\cite{xu2019deep}, it is simpler to complete the corrupted optical flow than directly estimating the missing pixels.
-Therefore, we first estimate the beyond-FoV optical flow for two adjacent FoV-limited frames $X^i$ and $X^j$ by a flow network $\mathcal{F}$:
+Therefore, we first estimate the beyond-FoV optical flow for two adjacent FoV-limited frames $X^i$ and $X^j$ by a flow completion network $\mathcal{F}$:

 where $d_4(\cdot)$ denotes downsampling by $\frac{1}{4} \times$.
-As shown in Fig.~\ref{fig:kitti_flow}, the distribution of pixel movement on KITTI360-EX exhibits a long-tailed feature and contains large displacements, especially for the pinhole cameras outer estimation.
+As shown in Fig.~\ref{fig:kitti_flow}, the distribution of pixel movement on KITTI360 exhibits a long-tailed feature and contains large displacements, especially for the pinhole camera outer estimation.

 According to the observed motion distribution, we consider that the accurate flow prior is important for feature propagation, and thus we propose to incorporate a strong flow completion network that generates a $6-$level shared feature pyramid and makes predictions from level $6$ to $2$ in a coarse-to-fine fashion to output a high-quality flow field.